Disease/Disorder

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Initially, the hallmark of COPD is dyspnea; patients in the early stage of COPD may have a chronic cough, dyspnea with exertion, or both.
-Over time, dyspnea worsens and FEV1 declines.
-However, the extremely sedentary person may present with a later stage of the disease that was subclinical because of low levels of physical demand.
-Exercise tolerance decreases progressively, such that the onset of breathlessness occurs with less exertion.
+Initially, the hallmark of COPD is dyspnea.
+Patients in the early stage of COPD may present with chronic cough, dyspnea with exertion, or both.
+As the disease progresses, dyspnea often worsens with associated decline in FEV1.
+However, patients with sedentary lifestyles may present with a later stage of the disease that was subclinical because of low levels of physical demand.
+Exercise tolerance decreases progressively in COPD, such that the onset of breathlessness occurs with less exertion.
 Some patients have a chronic cough with sputum production.
-Episodic exacerbations vary in severity and are often characterized by a marked increase in cough, sputum production, and dyspnea, and frequency of exacerbations is associated with accelerated lung function decline and mortality.
-Patients with end stage COPD are typically dependent on oxygen supplementation.2,7
+Episodic exacerbations vary in severity and are often characterized by a marked acute increase in cough, sputum production, and dyspnea.
+The frequency of COPD exacerbations is associated with accelerated lung function decline and mortality.
+Patients with end stage COPD are typically dependent on oxygen supplementation, with oxygen saturation desired at 90-92%.2,7

 Specific secondary or associated conditions and complications

 The course of chronic, stable COPD is often punctuated with exacerbations of increased cough, sputum production, and dyspnea.
-Respiratory tract infections are a common complication and cause of exacerbations.8 Influenza, pneumococcal, and COVID infections in these patients can be fatal; vaccination for both is strongly recommended.
+Respiratory tract infections are a common complication and cause of exacerbations.8 Influenza, pneumococcal, and COVID infections in these patients can be fatal; vaccination for these common respiratory infections is strongly recommended.
 Rupture of emphysematous bullae can cause a pneumothorax.
 Additionally, there is evidence that patients with COPD have at least one comorbid condition including metabolic syndrome, sleep apnea, and cardiovascular disease.9,10

 Essentials of Assessment